Market Anomalies

 Two of the most researched of these anomalies in financial markets are the size effect and value effect.
 The Fama and French three-factor model (seen in the Portfolio Management section) attempts to adjust for these anomalies.

 • Size effect: Small companies tend to outperform larger companies.
 This argument has indeed been validated through historical analysis, at least until the 1980s.
-However, some empirical studies have declared the size effect “dead” after the early 1980s.
+However, some empirical studies have declared the size effect to be “dead” after the early 1980s.

 Other Anomalies